LordDestructor/Play-as-Blue/README.md

 Find out now!

+FEATURES TO BE ADDED IN THE FUTURE:
+- Red's Battle Theme
+- "Pokémon Owned" Pokéball Tile

 There is a known issues:
 - When selecting a Pokémon, Professor Oak's speech doesn’t match due to different starters.